All about Eve

-I’ve used a combination of handmade and digital drawing to produce it and I’ve sampled colours from photographs of North Yorkshire – especially Ilkley Moor and Haworth Moor, where I love to go walking – so that it looks and feels like an adventure through a dark and brooding Northern landscape.
+I used a combination of pencil drawings and digital drawing to create it and I’ve sampled colours from photographs of North Yorkshire – especially Ilkley Moor and Haworth Moor, where I love to go walking – so that it looks and feels like an adventure through a dark and brooding Northern landscape.
+I researched environmental catastrophes around the world, ingenious inventions other humans have produced to mitigate those disasters, and I followed various types of extremist political movements to imagine the situation Eve finds herself in.
+I also drew a map for the fold out front, which accurately reflects the imaginary town in a northern landscape full of ancient Nordic place names.

-If you want to get a copy of Eve, you can buy a signed and drawn in copy directly from me, using the link to my online shop here.
+In the UK you can get a signed copy using my online shop here.
 Or you could get it from Leeds indie shop OK Comics, who have kindly made a unique signed book plate.
 Or any good bookstore.
 Try Foyles of London, Bristol and Birmingham or Waterstones, who have been supportive of my work in the past.

 Nice things people have said about Eve